History, Political Science, and International Studies Program

 This course provides a survey of politics and policy at the state and local levels of government.
 Institutions, processes, and behaviors of governments and political participants will be studied.
 The federal system will be examined from the viewpoint of states and localities.

-This course will introduce students to the origins, functions, structure and issues facing the contemporary world and prepares students to participate in a world politics simulation.
-Participation in the simulation is a requirement for this course.
-Students will earn 3 credits the first time they complete this course.
-The course may be repeated for 1-2 hours of credit.
+This course will introduce students to the origins, function, structure and issues facing the contemporary International Organizations such as the United Nations and prepare a student delegation to participate in a simulation such as a Model United Nations conference, a Model Arab League conference, or an online world politics simulation among other venues.
+Participation in the conference or simulation is a requirement for the course.
+Students will earn 3 credits the first time they complete the course.
+The course may be repeated for 1–2 hours of credit.

 POL-498 - Honors Thesis in Political Studies